microverseinc/ror-social-scaffold/README.md

   - LinkedIn: [LinkedIn](https://twitter.com/IngabireLydia3)

-TBA

 ## Show your support

 Give a ⭐️ if you like this project!

 ## Acknowledgments

-Credits go to the [**Microverse inc**](https://github.com/microverseinc/ror-social-scaffold) for providing initial code as a starting point of our project.
+Credits goes to the [**Microverse inc**](https://github.com/microverseinc/ror-social-scaffold) for providing initial code as a starting point of our project.